 1. Change Boot Order in BIOS: Reboot PC > Press F1/F2/Del to Enter BIOS > Go to Boot Option and set SSD as the boot drive > Restart PC.

 2. Open computer case, unplug the old hard drive or connect it as an external storage > Reboot PC.
 It will automatically load Windows 10 from SSD.

 Later, you can remove the previous old system drive and use it as a normal data partition.

-To do so, you need first prepare SSD and back up all important data.
+To do so, you need first to prepare an SSD and back up all important data.
 Then pick a reliable OS migration tool - EaseUS Partition Master.
-Next, you can start to migrate Windows 10 to SSD.
-Last, set up computer to boot Windows 10 from the new SSD.
+Next, you can start to migrate Windows 11/10 to SSD.
+Last, set up the computer to boot Windows 11/10 from the new SSD.